 - 1. James E. McClellan III and Harold Dorn, Science and Technology in World History, 2006, the John Hopkins University Press, Baltimore. - 2.
-Domenico Laurenza, Mario Taddei, Edoardo Zanon, Leonardo's machines, 2006, A David and Charles Book, Brunel House, Forde Close, Newton Abbott, UK. - 3.
-Domenico Laurenza, Art and Anatomy in Renaissance Italy : Images from a scientific revolution, 2012, The Metropolitan Museum of Art, Yale University Press, New Haven and London. - 4.
-David Deming, Science and Technology in World History, 2012, McFarland & Company, Jefferson NC and London. - 5.
+John Gribbin, The Scientists, 2004, Random House, New York. - 3.
+Domenico Laurenza, Mario Taddei, Edoardo Zanon, Leonardo's machines, 2006, A David and Charles Book, Brunel House, Forde Close, Newton Abbott, UK. - 4.
+Domenico Laurenza, Art and Anatomy in Renaissance Italy : Images from a scientific revolution, 2012, The Metropolitan Museum of Art, Yale University Press, New Haven and London. - 5.
 Steven Shapin, The Scientific Revolution, 1998 (1996), the University of Chicago Press, Chicago and London. - 6.
 Jim Al-Khalili, The House of Wisdom: How Arabic Science Saved Ancient Knowledge and Gave Us the Renaissance, 2010, Penguin Books, London. - 7.
 George Saliba, Islamic Science and the Making of the European Renaissance, 2011 (2007), MIT Press, Cambridge, Massachusetts and London. - 8.
 David Lindbergh, The beginnings of Western Science: The European Scientific Tradition in Philosophical, Religious, and Institutional Context, Prehistory to A.D.
 1450, 2007 (1992), the University of Chicago Press, Chicago and London. - 9.
 Charles C. Mann, 1493: Uncovering the New World Columbus Created, 2011, Vintage Books, Random House, New York